 Legal advice for GP practices

-Running a GP practice efficiently and profitably means that you face varied challenges on an everyday basis.
+Running a GP practice means that you face varied challenges on an everyday basis.
 From dealing with premises to admitting new partners, you need an expert on your side who understands the healthcare sector and can provide you with sensible, pragmatic advice.
 This is why we have put together a multi-discipline legal team which will help you resolve issues around running your practice so you can look after your patients.

 Understanding the complexities of running a GP practice